 At Courtland we recognise that some children may be particularly able in one or more areas of the curriculum.
 Lessons are planned to include differentiated tasks, so that each child can achieve personal standards of excellence.

 We also recognise that many of our children have talents that they practice outside school in various clubs and classes.
 We encourage them to tell us about their activities and celebrate their successes in our newsletters and assemblies.

 We have a Health Education programme which covers aspects of personal hygiene, how bodies change during puberty and drug awareness.

-All Health Education lessons are taught by fully qualified school nurses provided by the borough of Barnet at the request of Courtland School.
-During these sessions the class teacher and welfare officer are always present.
-A specific programme dealing with puberty, is structured into the Year 5 and Year 6 (As requested) Summer Term.
+Health Education lessons are taught by the class teachers and the Welfare Officer.
+A specific programme dealing with puberty, is structured into the Year 5 summer term science curriculum.
 A film is used for one of the sessions.
 Parents are invited to a preview of the film and do havethe right to withdraw their child from the puberty education programme if they wish.

 As with all our policies, Courtland’s Health Education Policy is available to view.

 Religious Education is taught at Courtland School as part of the Curriculum.
 Children are encouraged to understand the basis of belief of different faiths so that they can live side by side in a multi-faith society with mutual understanding and respect.